First Steps for Victims of Crime

 For information about stalking, please visit the National Stalking Resource Center.

-For more information for and about victims of crisis, please visit the U.S. Department of Justice’s webpage on Domestic Terrorism and Mass Violence.
+For more information for and about victims of mass casualty, please visit the U.S. Department of Justice’s webpage on Domestic Terrorism and Mass Violence.

 Tips for Helping Victims of Mass Casualty